Everest Base Camp

 Accommodations and meals

-• Spring in the Base Camp (March to May): During the time of Spring, from March to May the views of the Himalayas are less disturbed with clear skies.
-The lush green subalpine forest covered by Rhododendrons trees blooming during the season.
+During the time of Spring, from March to May, the views of the Himalayas are less disturbed with clear skies.
+The lush green subalpine forest is covered by Rhododendron trees blooming during the season.
 The temperature of this region of moderate during the time of Spring.
 This season is regarded as the best time to reach the Everest Base Camp.
-The trail condition is well-managed with the route packed with trekkers.
+The trail condition is well-managed, with the route packed with trekkers.
 There will be limited availability of facilities as many trekkers prefer to reach during this time.

-• Autumn in the Base Camp ( September to November): The Autumn season freshly begins after the Monsoon during which the Himalayas are mostly covered by dark clouds that open up showcasing the mesmerizing views of the intimidating peaks.
-The temperature is comfortable, although the weather is colder than spring.
+The Autumn season freshly begins after the Monsoon, during which the Himalayas are mostly covered by dark clouds that open up, showcasing the mesmerizing views of the intimidating peaks.
+The temperature is comfortable, although the weather is colder than in spring.
 Most of the trekkers reach the Base Camp during Autumn, as the route is favorable with fewer trekkers.
-The environment is peaceful with dazzling views of surrounding landscapes and stunning mountains.
+The environment is peaceful with dazzling views of the surrounding landscapes and stunning mountains.
 Trekkers heading during this time, make sure to carry warm clothes and sleeping bags for a comfortable stay.

-• Summer in the Base Camp (June to August): The trek to Everest Base Camp is not preferable during the Summer because of more challenges and hurdles.
-During this time, the route is slippery with frequent rainfall making it a bit hard for you.
-The weather is not predictable whereas the temperature is moderate.
-Many of the tea houses in the way are open however, the route is mostly empty.
+The trek to Everest Base Camp is not preferable during the Summer because of more challenges and hurdles.
+During this time, the route is slippery with frequent rainfall, making it a bit hard for you.
+The weather is not predictable, whereas the temperature is moderate.
+Many of the tea houses along the way are open; however, the route is mostly empty.

-• Winter in the Base Camp (December to February): Trekkers heading towards the Base Camp, have to face much more difficulties as the route is packed with snowfall making the trail challenging.
-The surroundings are much colder than in other seasons with the route being empty.
+Trekkers heading towards the Base Camp have to face many more difficulties as the route is packed with snowfall, making the trail challenging.
+The surroundings are much colder than in other seasons, with the route being empty.
 During this time, most of the tea houses are closed because of heavy snowfall.
 It is not advised to trek during this time.

 Permits and Documents Required

-Everest Base Camp is considered to be one of the most demanding trekking routes where you get to experience many challenges and hurdles.
-For a safe and comfortable journey to Everest Base Camp, you must require all the mandatory permits and documents.
-Below are the permits which are required for the trek.
+Everest Base Camp is considered to be one of the most demanding trekking routes, where you get to experience many challenges and hurdles.
+For a safe and comfortable journey to Everest Base Camp, you must have all the mandatory permits and documents.
+Below are the permits that are required for the trek.

-Khumbu Pasang Lhamu Rural Municipality Entrance Peermit: When making your way to Everest Base Camp, you must require the Khumbu Pasang Lhamu Rural Municipality Entrance Permit as all your permits and documents are checked at various checkpoints during your trek.
+Khumbu Pasang Lhamu Rural Municipality Entrance Permit: When making your way to Everest Base Camp, you will require the Khumbu Pasang Lhamu Rural Municipality Entrance Permit, as all your permits and documents are checked at various checkpoints during your trek.
 This permit can easily be obtained in Lukla.
 However, High Camp Adventure manages all your required permits before you start your journey from Kathmandu.
 This permit helps you to trek through the Khumbu region.

 Khumbu Pasang Lhamu Rural Municipality Entrance Permit Fees